damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] Robert/Jacob/CEO: Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
 * [ ] People Ops: Invite to team meeting
 * [ ] People Ops: Send [People Information sheet](https://docs.google.com/spreadsheets/d/1vpFL7pPD6DYg9bgnW9JOFUKTg1XkTs10yOOyB7KqWxM/edit#gid=0) and instruct to return answers via email or slack
-* [ ] People Ops: [Add to 1password](https://gitlab.1password.com/admin/people/members) and create an item for new hire in profiles vault
+* [ ] People Ops: [Add to 1Password](https://gitlab.1password.com/admin/people/members) and create an item for new hire in profiles vault
-* [ ] People Ops: Put People Information into Profiles in 1password
+* [ ] People Ops: Put People Information into Profiles in 1Password
-* [ ] New team member: Register on 1password by clicking [this link](https://gitlab.1password.com/teamjoin/invitation/J2KWH3CJDRFA7KTFDVVXXDSCMY)
+* [ ] New team member: Register on 1Password by clicking [this link](https://gitlab.1password.com/teamjoin/invitation/J2KWH3CJDRFA7KTFDVVXXDSCMY)
-and then ping @rspeicher to give you access to the "Everyone" folder.
+and then ping @rspeicher to confirm your account.
 * [ ] New team member: Set up [secure passwords per the handbook.](https://about.gitlab.com/handbook/general-onboarding/#security)
 * [ ] People Ops: Add to Dropbox folders (if necessary)
 * [ ] People Ops: Invite to autoconnect on Beamy